brandur/org/drafts/elegant-apis.md

 ]
 ```

-We've now demonstrated not only how schemas can be infinitely nested, but also how subschemas can start to reference each other to do build out more complex objects in a modular way.
+We've now demonstrated not only how schemas can be nested to as many levels as we need, but also how subschemas can start to reference each other to do build out more complex validation rules in a modular way.

 Once again, discerning readers may have noticed that our top-level schema actually defines a non-sensical object that has both an app and a domain like `{"app":..., "domain":...}`.
 This is true, but we'll see that it's not important as we move onto building an API in the next section.